WoTTsecurity/wott-io/_posts/2019-09-09-what-is-mtls.md

 Cybersecurity is an ever-growing, ever-complicating field.
 As a new developer, it can be daunting to think of where to start.
 Here we're going to talk a little about mTLS and why you as a developer should care about it (and implement it!).

 mTLS is just a type of TLS (Transport Layer Security).
-This is commonly found in verifying endpoints and for encrypting communications (think of WhatsApp messages) and also browsers (https is a sign of a TLS controlled website).
-The https part of the url verifies the identity of the server, the webiste you're accessing, to you, the client.
+This is commonly found in verifying endpoints and for encrypting communications (think of WhatsApp messages) and also browsers.
+The 'https' in a url is a sign of a TLS controlled website.
+This part of the url verifies the identity of the server, the website you're accessing, to you, the client.
 Unlike a password which is manually entered by a single user, TLS is typically managed by cryptographic certificates.
 Most TLS protocols usually verify this with an x509 certificate; and it's typically the client requesting a valid certificate from the server (DNS name on server must match that of the certificate).
-Secure Sockets Layer (SSL) security is based off this principle (and https is its successor).
+Secure Sockets Layer (SSL) security is based off this principle and https is its successor.

 The main thing that makes mTLS different (and arguably more secure) is that it requires *both* the server and client to verify each other: a handshake.
 This is particularly useful in instances where you want two servers to communicate with each other; or in a scenario where *you* are the server, not the client.
 Ultimately it's flexible and lightweight being perfect for edge devices.